terraform-aws-modules/terraform-aws-eks/docs/UPGRADE-19.0.md

 ## Terraform State Moves

 The following Terraform state move commands are optional but recommended if you are providing additional IAM policies that are to be attached to IAM roles created by this module (cluster IAM role, node group IAM role, Fargate profile IAM role).
-Because the resources affected are `aws_iam_role_policy_attachment`, in theory you could get away with simply applying the configuration and letting Terraform detach and re-attach the policies.
-However, during this brief period of update, you could experience permission failures as the policy is detached and re-attached and therefore the state move route is recommended.
+Because the resources affected are `aws_iam_role_policy_attachment`, in theory, you could get away with simply applying the configuration and letting Terraform detach and re-attach the policies.
+However, during this brief period of update, you could experience permission failures as the policy is detached and re-attached, and therefore the state move route is recommended.

 Where `"<POLICY_ARN>"` is specified, this should be replaced with the full ARN of the policy, and `"<POLICY_MAP_KEY>"` should be replaced with the key used in the `iam_role_additional_policies` map for the associated policy.
 For example, if you have the following`v19.x` configuration: